nsamteladze/Ruzik-Odyssey-App/docs/getting-started.md

 First of all, dowload [Unity3D](https://unity3d.com/get-unity/download) and [Visual Studio 2017](https://www.visualstudio.com/downloads/).

-Next, checkout this repo and open the project in Unity3D.
+Next, checkout this repo and open the project in __Unity3D__ (not Visual Studio 2017).
 When you first open the project, Unity will import all the asset, so it will take a little while.
 Once done, you can select the start scene from `Scenes` -> `Start Scene` and click `Play` to start the game in Unity3D.

 Unity3D `Library` folder (includes settings, user preferences, caches and more) is not checked in to reduce the repository size.
 You can get the default settings from `LibraryDefault` folder.
 This will include the correct Build Settings and Player Settings.
 Just create a new `Library` folder (same root folder as `LibraryDefault`) and copy all the files from `LibraryDefault` into it.